What is Leukemia?

-- Pain in the stomach, caused by an enlarged spleen and/or liver
+- Pain in the stomach, caused by an enlarged spleen and liver

-- Bone pain, espeically below the ribs, as a result of too many leukemia cells in the bone marrow
+- Bone pain, significantly below the ribs, because of too many leukemia cells in the bone marrow

 - Infections that don’t heal

-However, some of these symptoms — such as nosebleeds, fever or bruises — are related to other conditions, so it’s best to get an official diagnosis from a doctor as soon as possible.
+However, some of these above symptoms — like nosebleeds, fever or bruises — relate to other conditions, so it’s best to get an official diagnosis from a doctor as soon as possible.

 Researchers have not yet determined the exact cause of leukemia.
 However, some factors may increase the risk of developing it.

-Most childhood leukemia cases are acquired genetically and causes by sporadic abnormalities in chromosomes and gene mutations (x).
-However, it is rare to find families with inheritable forms of leukemia.
-Here are some genetic mutations that increase leukemia risk (x):
+Most childhood leukemia cases are acquired genetically and caused by sporadic abnormalities in chromosomes and gene mutations. (x) However, it is rare to find families with inheritable forms of leukemia.
+Here are some genetic mutations that increase leukemia risk: (x)